| Mission : TRANSITIONS

 itself apart in the planetoid's upper atmosphere.
 By the same token, we cannot

+allow them to take our warp core hostage."
 Captain Bay moved back to the command chair and sat.

 She gazed thoughtfully at the view screen at the image of the disabled M'rrhri